InstallerLegacy/screenshots.virtualhub.eu.org/content/en/1970s/1975/_index.md

 ---
 title: "1975"
-description: "There was one operating system of our interest which was released in the year 1975.
-It was:"
+description: "There were three operating system of our interest which was released in the year 1975.
+They were:"
 date: 2024-04-21T09:08:56+05:30
 draft: false
 images: [1975.webp]